Financial-Times/origami-build-service/README.md

 Testing
 -------

-We split the tests into unit tests, integration tests, and an old suite of tests that we're migrating.
+The tests are split into unit tests, integration tests, and an old suite of tests that we're migrating.
 To run tests on your machine you'll need to install [Node.js] and run `make install`.
 Then you can run the following commands:

 ```sh
 make test              # run all the tests